Inc44/dotfiles/COMMAND.md

 `conda clean -a`: Clean unused packages and caches

+`conda create --name env package=version`: Create an `env` environment named "env" with the package of the specified version installed

-`conda create --name env python=3.10`: Create a `env` environment named "env" with Python version 3.10 installed
+`conda create --name env python=3.10`: Create an `env` environment named "env" with Python version 3.10 installed

 `conda env list`: Show a list of all conda environments

 `conda env remove env`: Remove the `env` environment

 `cp path1 path2`: Copy by overwriting the file or directory at `path1` to `path2`

+`dd`: Perform low-level copying and conversion of raw data

+Options:

+- `if=/dev/zero`: Specify `/dev/zero` as the input file
+- `of=file`: Specify the output file
+- `bs=1G`: Set the block size to 1 gigabyte
+- `count=1`: Copy only one block

 `df -H`: Display disk space usage in a human-readable format across all mounted filesystems